90% of serious work related claims in Australia are due to injuries and musculoskeletal disorders.

-Physiotherapy often plays a significant role in the management of musculoskeletal workplace injuries and in assisting your return back to work.
+Physiotherapy often plays a significant role in the management and prevention of these musculoskeletal workplace injuries and in assisting the return back to work.

 Workplace injuries being claimed via Worker's Compensation must be referred by a GP or medical specialist and the Workers Rehabilitation and Compensation Scheme will support the worker to get the help they need.
 This involves covering the costs of treatment expenses for physiotherapy and rehabilitation.